alvarovegaromero/BadgerMaps-Task/README.md

-Task done for the tecnhical interview.
+Task done for the technical interview.

-All the information needed about the question and the solution can be found in this repository.
+The statement can be found in the file called "Task.pdf"